 Our attorneys regularly help people obtain H-1B visas for their work in the following professions:

-The initial H-1B is typically be granted for up to 18 months, with the possibility of extension for an additional 18 months, rather than three years.
+The initial H-1B is typically be granted for up to 3 years, with the possibility of extension for an additional 3 years.
 The maximum stay remains six years under most circumstances, with limited exceptions.

 A visa is an excellent option for those intending to live permanently in the United States, and it permits you to pursue permanent residence while on that visa under the doctrine of “dual intent.”
 We will work with your employer to gather all the necessary documentation needed for your H-1B visa application while maintaining your confidentiality.
 We will also counsel you about the caps regarding these types of visas and the enrollment period.